 You must consider state licensure.
 When using telehealth, the location of the client is considered the “place of service,” which is where you, as the provider, must have the required licensure.
 If you intend to practice across state-lines, you must first check with the state’s regulations regarding nutritional care to be sure that you meet the requirements to provide care.

 Check with your liability insurance to ensure that you are covered across state lines.

 Last, if your practice relies on insurance reimbursement, confirm with your in-network insurance companies that they cover for telehealth services.
 Currently 30 states have implemented parity laws that require private insurance companies to offer the same coverage for telehealth services as they would an in-office appointment.
 As more insurance companies expand their coverage of nutritional care, it is expected that more telehealth services will be covered as well.

 If you’re considering integrating telehealth into your practice, a tool like Healthie can make it easy.
-Recently, a Dietitians on Demand travel dietitian who uses Healthie was able to take her private practice with her on assignment.
+Recently, a Dietitians On Demand travel dietitian who uses Healthie was able to take her private practice with her on assignment.
 She was able to continue seeing her clients while also working a full-time job in remote Minot, ND.
+Read about it here!